-Moving into a care home can be daunting at any time but the current COVID-19 pandemic makes big decisions about the care of a loved one even more difficult.
-Worries about not being able to visit family members or concerns about them being lonely are common.
+Moving into a care home can be daunting at any time and a big decisions about the care of a loved one.
+Worries about visiting or concerns about people being lonely are common.
 Our article will guide you through how to choose a care home, what the process of moving in will be and what to expect when you get there.

 There is a lot of information and advice online about care homes and sometimes the sheer volume of information can be a little overwhelming.
 Starting with an independent source of care home information such as carehome.co.uk will give you an unbiased view of care homes in your local area, coupled with reviews from residents and their families.
 You can also find out about homes via other websites such as NHS Choices, Age UK and even reviews on Google or Facebook.